chaveshigor/wuphf/README.md

 <img src="http://www.reactiongifs.com/r/wait-for-it.gif" alt="My Project GIF" width="500">

+## Features

+* You can sing up to use the services
+* You can make create and remove contacts
+* You can make crud operations with contact groups
+* Your contact should allow to receive messages
+* You can send a message to any number of contacts that you want.
+This message will be sent via email and telegram at the same time

 ## Techs

 * Ruby on Rails: For all the CRUD stuff and show views
+* Rails mailer to send emails
 * Redis and Sidekiq: For the queue jobs
+* Ajax
 * A pretty telegram bot: For new contacts to authorize WUPHF to send messages through telegram.
 Check the <a href="https://github.com/chaveshigor/wuphf-telegrambot">bot code</a>

-## Features

-* You can sing up to use the services
+* <a href="https://cryptic-mesa-13758.herokuapp.com">Click here to use the app</a>
-* You can make crud operations with your contacts
-* You can make crud operations with contact groups
-* Your contact should allow you to send messages to him
-* You can send a message to any number of contacts that you want.
-This message will be sent via email and telegram at the same time